19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Illustration 1

 Ais charged with robbery.
-The summary should state the nature of the defence, the facts on which it is based (for example, that the victim gave the items toAvoluntarily) and any issue of law whichAintends to rely on (for example, thatA’s act did not amount to robbery as the elements of that offence were not made out, or that a general exception in Chapter IV of the Penal Code (Cap.
+The summary should state the nature of the defence, the facts on which it is based (for example, that the victim gave the items toAvoluntarily) and any issue of law whichAintends to rely on (for example, thatA’s act did not amount to robbery as the elements of that offence were not made out, or that a general exception in Chapter IV or right of private defence in Chapter IVA of the Penal Code (Cap.
 224) applied in this case).

+[Act 15 of 2019 wef 10/02/2020]

 Illustration 2